-Services will continue online also, so if you are interested in joining us online—or if you need pastoral care—please contact our pastor, Rev. Christy Newton at firstname.lastname@example.org.
+Services will happen online only through February 6 out of an abundance of caution due to the spikes in Covid cases in our area.
+So if you are interested in joining us online—or if you need pastoral care—please contact our pastor, Rev. Christy Newton at firstname.lastname@example.org.

 We welcome all people into our community of faith.
 Our "Open and Affirming" stance demonstrates our commitment to fully integrate into our church persons of all races, genders, sexual orientations, gender identities, and medical conditions.
 More than just allowing all people to attend our church services, we truly affirm them as fully participating members of the body of Christ in all its glorious diversity.